daisyUniverse/TwitFix/readme.md

 ## Other stuff

+Going to `https://fxtwitter.com/latest/` will present a page that shows the latest video that was added to the database, use with caution as results may be nsfw!

 Using the `/dir/<video-url>` endpoint will return a redirect to the direct MP4 link, this can be useful for downloading a video